haley-marie/growlog/README.md

 ```

 Grow Log expects that you have a `postgres` instance running on the provided port with a `growlog` database created.
 If issues are encountered while installing Grow Log, please ensure all dependencies are satisfied and that the `growlog` database exists.
-Additionally, you will need to create a .env file in the root directory that specifies a DB_URL value.
+Additionally, you will need to create a .env file in the project's root directory that specifies a DB_URL value.
 The format is as follows:
     `DB_URL="postgres://username:password@localhost:port/growlog?sslmode=disable"`

 Where username and password are the values you assigned when setting up PostgreSQL.
 For more information on setting up PostgreSQL, visit: [Microsoft](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database#install-postgresql)